bevry-archive/awesome-travis/README.md

 ## Scripts

-Find scripts you can use, including their inline documentaiton, inside the [`scripts` directory](https://github.com/balupton/awesome-travis/tree/master/scripts).
+The [`scripts` directory](https://github.com/balupton/awesome-travis/tree/master/scripts) contains scripts you can use.

 ### Tips